-A voice disorder is when the voice has a problem with pitch, volume, tone, and other qualities.
+A voice disorder is when a person has a problem with pitch, volume, tone, and other qualities of this or her voice.
 These problems occur when the vocal cords don't vibrate normally.

 Your voice is the sound that air makes when it is forced out of your lungs and passes over your vocal cords.
 Vocal cords are the two folds of tissue inside your larynx, also called the voice box.
 The vibration of those cords is what produces speech.

 Examples of voice disorders include:

 For normal speech, your vocal cords need to touch together smoothly inside your larynx.
 Anything that interferes with vocal cord movement or contact can cause a voice disorder.
 Many voice disorders can be cured with treatment when diagnosed early.

 Voice disorders can be caused by many factors.
 In some cases, the cause of a voice disorder is not known.
 Possible causes can include:

 When people have a voice disorder, their voice may:

 They may have tension or pain in their throat while speaking, or feel like their voice box is tired.
 They feel a "lump" in their throat when swallowing, or feel pain when they touch the outside of their throat.